 The Board has a specific Code of Conduct for Directors and Senior Management.
 As part of this, where any Director has a material personal interest in a matter, the Director will not be permitted to be present during discussions or to vote on the matter.
-The enforcement of this requirement should ensure that the interest of shareholders, as a whole, are pursued and not jeopardised by a lack of a majority of independent Directors.
-The independence of Non-Executive Directors is assessed annually by the Nomination Committee.
+Enforcing this requirement should ensure that the interests of shareholders are pursued and not jeopardised by a lack of a majority of independent Directors.
+The independence of Non-Executive Directors is assessed annually by the Nomination Committee and this assessment was completed in the reporting period.